Robert De Niro: 1974–1980: Scorsese collaboration and acclaim

 De Niro had a pivotal role in Francis Ford Coppola's crime epic The Godfather Part II (1974), playing the young Vito Corleone.
 De Niro had previously auditioned for the first installment, The Godfather (1972), but quit the project in favor of doing The Gang That Couldn't Shoot Straight.
 Coppola, having remembered him, gave De Niro a role in Part II instead.
 To portray his character, De Niro spoke mainly in several Sicilian dialects, although he delivered a few lines in English.
 The film was a commercial success and grossed $48 million at the worldwide box office.
 The Godfather Part II received eleven nominations at the 47th Academy Awards, winning six, including one for De Niro as Best Supporting Actor.
 It was De Niro's first Academy win; Coppola accepted the award on his behalf as he did not attend the ceremony.
 De Niro and Marlon Brando, who played the older Vito Corleone in the first film, were the first pair of actors to win Academy Awards for portraying the same fictional character.

 After working with Scorsese in Mean Streets, De Niro collaborated with him again for the psychological drama Taxi Driver (1976).
 Set in gritty and morally bankrupt New York City following the Vietnam War, the film tells the story of Travis Bickle, a lonely taxi driver who descends into insanity.
 In preparation for the role, De Niro spent time with members of a U.S. army base to learn their Midwestern accent and mannerisms.
 He also lost 30 pounds (13 kg) in weight, took firearm training and studied the behavior of taxi drivers.
-The film was critically acclaimed, in particular for De Niro's performance; The Washington Post critic hailed it as his "landmark performance", and the San Francisco Chronicle wrote "De Niro is dazzling in one of his signature roles".
-Despite controversy for Jodie Foster being cast as a child prostitute, the film was nominated for four Academy Awards, including Best Actor for De Niro.
+The film was critically acclaimed, in particular for De Niro's performance; The Washington Post critic hailed it as his "landmark performance", and the San Francisco Chronicle wrote "De Niro is dazzling in one of his signature roles."
+The film was nominated for four Academy Awards, including Best Actor for De Niro.
 His "You talkin' to me?" quote, which he improvised, was selected as the 10th most memorable quote in the AFI's 100 Years...100 Movie Quotes by the American Film Institute.
 In 2005, the film was chosen by Time magazine as one of the 100 best films of all time.